blancadelgadobonet/blancadelgadobonet.github.io/_projects/project_p1_visualcontrol.md

 To control a robot we need to first analyse the scene and then respond to changes in said environment; we do this in an infinite loop, sensing and acting.
 Hence, the brain of my robot is going to be divided in two nuclei: the interpreter and the actuator.

 The **interpreter** is going to identify the contour of the (red) line in the scene, to be followed.
 Then, it is going to find the top-most, left-most and right-most points of the line (Figure 1).
+Two key segments are going to be defined, i.e., $a = top - left$ and $b = right - top$, and normalized using the distance between the left and right points.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">